har1eyk/peakdetect/README.md

 ###How Can I Use It?
 1. Order all x-axis values.
 2. Convert or create data into Numpy array.
-3. Call peakdetect.py like this:
+3. Call peakdetect.py like this.

   ```max_mins = peakdetect(peaks, lookahead=100)```
 ###What is the output?